dragonfly90/dragonfly90.github.io/_posts/2015-07-25-Experiment-Design.md

 # Questions

-Is A larger than certain amout in one year
+Point reading: Is A larger than certain amout in one year

-Is A larger than B
+Comparison: Is A larger than B

-The trend of A
+Trend Question: The trend of A over time

 # Assumption
 If the participant spends more time on fixation of one object, he spends more time understanding it.

 # Goal
-1. Investigate the congnitive process of reading graphs on the internet Cognitive
+1. Investigate the congnitive process of reading graphs on the internet

+Cognitive

-2. Baed on congnitive process, Evaluate the benefits and shortcomes of different graphs
+2. Evaluate the benefits and shortcomes of different graphs based on cognitive findings

 # Validate the opinions or not?